MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationClassMember.md

 # Get-MgEducationClassMember

 ## SYNOPSIS
-All users in the class.
-Nullable.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaEducationClassMember](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassMember?view=graph-powershell-beta)
+Retrieves the educationUser members of an educationClass.

 ## SYNTAX